kspalaiologos/compression/readme.md

 # license

-all rights reserved (no copying, no redistributing, no modification, no disassembling and sharing the results), except test data - i have no clue where most of it came from.
+all rights reserved (no copying, no redistributing, no modification, no disassembling and sharing the results;
+you're allowed to use the decompressor to decompress packed files), except test data - i have no clue where most of it came from.